michalmonday/fast_map/README.md

 ## Troubleshooting and issues
+It isn't suitable to be used in multi-processing scripts unless you know what you're doing (it was problematic when I tried to use it in such scripts).

 Calling fast\_map from different threads or calling fast\_map\_async in a loop may lead to creating too many processes or threads.

 Accessing thread-safe objects (created externally, and using locks under the hood) within the function supplied to fast\_map will probably result in a deadlock.